June 9, 2021

-Based on the data, the number of legal permanent residents in the US and the 5-year cancer survival rate has a moderately strong positive correlation.
-In other words, as the number of legal immigrants in the US increases, the percentage of people in the US living at least 5 years after being diagnosed with cancer also increases.
-Correlation does not indicate causation, but it does show the strength of this relationship.
-It is possible that this relationship might be even stronger if it were to compare the relationship of cancer survival rates and immigrants coming to the US specifically on H1-B visas, which for many years was the common employer-sponsored visa that brought skilled immigrant workers, including cancer specialists, to the United States.
+Based on the data, the number of legal permanent residents in the US and the five-year cancer survival rate has a moderately strong positive correlation.
+In other words, as the number of legal immigrants in the US increases, the percentage of people in the US living at least five years after being diagnosed with cancer also increases.
+Correlation does not equal causation, but it does show the strength of this relationship.
+It is possible that this relationship might be even stronger if researchers were to compare the relationship between cancer survival rates and immigrants coming to the US specifically on H1-B visas, which for many years was the common employer-sponsored visa that brought skilled immigrant workers, including cancer specialists, to the United States.
 (That said, the opportunity to study this relationship may be beyond reach, due to a lack of available historical data.)
 What’s more, the dampening effect on the immigration of cancer specialists due to President Trump’s 2020 clampdown on the H-1B visa program is still undetermined.

-Although there are 10,000 visas available each year through the EB-5 program, about 65% of that total is actually representative of the investors’ family members, according to the Bipartisan Policy Center.
-Many EB-5 investors are coming to the United States in order to provide better opportunities for not just themselves, but their children.
-As the baby boomer generation ages, overall life expectancies are increasing, and the Affordable Care Act (ACA) requires more people to receive medical care, there is a growing need for young people to pursue medical careers.
+Although there are 10,000 visas available each year through the EB-5 program, about 65% of those visas go to investors’ family members, according to the Bipartisan Policy Center.
+Many EB-5 investors come to the United States in order to provide better opportunities for not just themselves, but their children as well.
+As the baby boom generation ages, overall life expectancies are increasing, and as the Affordable Care Act (ACA) provides medical care to more people, there is a growing need for young people to pursue medical careers.

-This need not only presents opportunities for EB-5 immigrants or their children looking to pursue a career in this field, but also works favorably to demonstrate the benefits immigrants provide to the US.
-In this time when immigrants still face uncertainty, despite the change in presidential administrations to a more immigrant-friendly one, it is reassuring to know that there is a huge demand for people pursuing medical careers and data that shows immigrants’ contributions to the US can have positive impacts on future legislation.
+This need not only presents opportunities for EB-5 immigrants or their children looking to pursue a career in medicine, but also works favorably to demonstrate the benefits immigrants provide to the United States.
+At a time when immigrants still face uncertainty, despite the change in presidential administrations to a more immigrant-friendly one, it is reassuring to know that there is a huge demand for people to pursue medical careers, and data that shows immigrants’ contributions to the United States can have positive impacts on future legislation.

 To learn more about LCR and LCR’s projects, contact one of our team members in one of our various offices around the world.